justinethier/husk-scheme/docs/Continuations.markdown

 This is the first of a series of articles covering the husk implementation.

 # Continuations
 Coming from a background in structured and object-oriented programming, continuations are unlike any language feature I've previously encountered.
-It took some time to wrap my head around the concept and extrapolate that into a working implementation.
+It took some time to wrap my head around the concept and move from there to a working implementation.
 Part of my trouble was certainly a lack of functional programming experience prior to this project.
-Nothing covered below is a particularly difficult concept, the trouble (at least for me) was connecting enough dots to see the "big picture" of how it all fits together into working code.
-Nevertheless, after a fair amount of research, trial, error, and  hacking I was finally able to add continuation support to husk, while doing quite a bit of learning along the way.
+Nothing covered below is a particularly difficult concept, the trouble - at least for me - was connecting enough dots to see the "big picture" of how it all fits together into working code.
+But after a fair amount of research, trial, error, and  hacking away, I managed to add continuation support to husk, while doing quite a bit of learning along the way.
 This article walks through that learning process to introduce the basics of continuations and explain in depth how they are implemented in husk.
 I hope it may be of benefit to anyone interested in learning more about functional programming, Scheme, and related areas such as language design.

 ## Introduction
-Scheme is a minimalistic language and does not include many common control constructs such as return, try/catch, or even goto.
+Scheme is a minimalistic language that does not include many common control constructs such as return, try/catch, or even goto.
 Instead Scheme provides continuations - a powerful, general-purpose construct which may be used to build any number of more specific control structures.
 The [R<sup>5</sup>RS specification](http://www.schemers.org/Documents/Standards/R5RS/HTML/r5rs-Z-H-9.html#%_sec_6.4) gives the following background information:

 >Whenever a Scheme expression is evaluated there is a continuation wanting the result of the expression.
 The continuation represents an entire (default) future for the computation.
 If the expression is evaluated at top level, for example, then the continuation might take the result, print it on the screen, prompt for the next input, evaluate it, and so on forever.
 Most of the time the continuation includes actions specified by user code, as in a continuation that will take the result, multiply it by the value stored in a local variable, add seven, and give the answer to the top level continuation to be printed.
 Normally these ubiquitous continuations are hidden behind the scenes and programmers do not think much about them.
 On rare occasions, however, a programmer may need to deal with continuations explicitly.
 Call-with-current-continuation allows Scheme programmers to do that by creating a procedure that acts just like the current continuation.